 If a casualty requires transportation to hospital, Medic Control must be contacted where appropriate transport can be arranged.
 The Event Duty Manager must also be notified.
-As far as reasonably practicable, all patients likely to need transport to hospital must be assessed by a qualified IHCD technician, OR other registered health care professional.
+As far as reasonably practicable, all patients likely to need transport to hospital must be assessed by a qualified IHCD technician, OR other registered health care professional if so deployed at this duty.